nashville-software-school/bangazon-inc/book-3-workforce/chapters/XUNIT_INTRO.md

 There are two main types of automated testing.
 1. Unit Testing - Testing individual classes or methods.
 1. Integration Testing - Testing a complete request/response cycle.
-An integration test will use a literally visit a URL in the web application.
+An integration test will use and literally visit a URL in the web application.
 It will fill out HTML forms, click buttons and follow links to make things happen in your application.
 Data will be read from and written to the database.

 We will be covering integration tests in this chapter.